SeaCloudsEU/SeaCloudsPlatform/CONTRIBUTING.md

 ## Before creating the PR
 Some best practices to submit a good PR:
 - create a feature branch (feature/SEACLOUDS-2345) or a fix branch (fix/SEACLOUDS-123) on your forked repository
-- code your patch
+- write clean code that follows Effective Java guidelines
-- rebase your branch
+- create unit tests for your changes.
-- test your code locally!
+- test your patch locally!
+Using `mvn verify -pl qa -Pintergration`
+-
 - commit your code and push it to a remote
-- create the PR from Github website
+- create the PR from Github website.
+Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.

 Your commit messages must properly describes the changes that have been made and their purpose (here are some [guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)).
 If your contributions fix a Github issue, then ensure that you follow our rules about the commit message.

-Each commit must have the following structure (since 17/12/2014):
+Commit messages must start with a capitalized and short summary (max.
+50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.
 ```<type>(<scope>): <subject>```
 ( e.g. “FIX (dashboard): Modified resizing on app-monitoring section” )